 TOWN MANAGER’S ANNOUNCEMENTS:

 1. Bid to produce the annual town report submitted by Lincoln County Publishing was approved unanimously.
 Bid requests were sent out in January to 8 or 9 publishers, Lincoln County Publishers was the only bid submitted.
 The bid came in under budgeted amount.
+The Board voted unanimously to accept the bid from Lincoln County Publishings.

 2. Barney Baker Associates will be at the meeting on March 25th to give an update on the work they have done on the Fish Pier improvements.
 Barney Baker also plans to discuss refinements to the design of the footbridge and provide cost estimates to assist in the decision process.
 The timeframe to replace the footbridge is in fiscal year 2020/21.